BhavanaSudha04/Hybrid-CNN-LSTM-based-Image-Captioning-with-Audio-Integration/README.md

 ---

 ## ⚠️ Note
-Model weights are not included due to GitHub size limits.
+Model weights are not included in this repository due to GitHub file size limitations.
+The model can be trained using the provided code.
 ---

 ## 📌 Future Enhancements